MWFK/NLP-Semantic-Similarity/ClinicalTrials/Models/Readme.md

-Only working good models are numbered.
+The first two models are statistical.

+The Rest are a combination of stats and pre-trained models.